nap2000/docs/looking-up-data.rst

 You can also enclose the whole expression in double quotes.
 This allows you to use single quotes around text values.
 For example  "#{city} = 'london'"

-When using an expression to get data may need to "cast" values to integer or decimal.
+Data values may need to be "cast" to integer or decimal types.
 This is because all CSV data is stored as text.
 For example if you have a filter expression like "#{age} < ${max_age}".
 Here #{age} is the age value in the csv table and you will need to change your expression to "cast( #{age} as integer ) < ${max_age}".
 Refer to :ref:`server-expressions-cast` for more details.